- Blog /

-This discussion is the first part of the basic monitoring series, an effort to eliminate confusion in monitoring for both beginners and experienced users:
+This discussion is part of the basic monitoring series, an effort to clarify monitoring concepts for both beginners and experienced users:

 A metric is a snapshot of a measurement or count at a specific moment, for example: